jimratliff/GenoMac-user/0_TODOs.md

 (to conform to the advancements during the recent Hypervisor-transformation of GenoMac-system).

 ############### GenoMac-system
+- ❑ Integrate `just` as a a partial replacement for `make`, except that `make` is required until after `just` is installed by Homebrew.
+  - However, read “§ [Shell Completion Scripts](https://github.com/casey/just#shell-completion-scripts)” from just’s README
 - ✅ Configure split remote URLs for the repo
   - ✅ GenoMac-shared has helpers-git.sh, including configure_split_remote_URLs_for_GenoMac_user() and configure_split_remote_URLs_for_GenoMac_system(), but I can't find that I'm actually using them.
 - ✅ State management